MapManagement/gpu-passthrough/problems.md

 game in a VM.
 Luckily there are workarounds to bypass those anti cheats from detectin my VM and I will test them for sure.
 Therefore [this file](games.md) contains games that I tested so far, how my machine performed, what problems occured and how the anti cheat reacted to my VM.

+## AMD's reset bug
+As you should already know, I'm using a Vega 56 for my guest OS.
+Most things should work fine and the performance is not that worse compared to a normal Windows machine.
+But there's one problem with AMD GPUs when it comes to the vfio binding.
+It's called the "reset bug" because of following problem: Most non current gen GPUs do not reset once you shutdown the guest.
+This means that you cannot use the card again if you want to boot the guest again.
+You simply just won't have any output from it and therefore the whole reason of using a separate graphics card for your VMs becomes obsolet.
+Then you have to restart your whole machine and to be honest, if you would keep it like that you could also set up a dual boot.
+It would probably be the same at the end.
+Some cards, really depending on the generation and the BIOS of the card, can be passed through multiple times without rebooting if you do some workarounds.
+My Vega 56 suffers from that bug and before I'm not able to buy a new GPU, I have to check if I can find a fix for it.